thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/2transpiling/README.md

 1. You can look at the docs on `package.json` https://docs.npmjs.com/getting-started/using-a-package.json

 1. Read over the documentation for `Arrays.prototype` there are many useful functions for processing data. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype

-1. Check your code into your GitHub repo